SPARC-X/M-SPARC/README.md

 ### (1) Brief:
 Matlab-Simulation Package for Ab-initio Real-space Calculations (M-SPARC) is a real-space code for performing electronic structure calculations based on Kohn-Sham Density Functional Theory (DFT).
 Its primary purpose is the rapid development and testing of new algorithms and methods within DFT.
 The main features of the current version of M-SPARC include

-* Boundary conditions for crystals, surfaces, wires, and molecules.
+* Applicable to isolated systems such as molecules as well as extended systems such as crystals, surfaces, and wires.
+* Local, semilocal, and nonlocal (including hybrid) exchange-correlation functionals.
+* Standard ONCV pseudopotentials, including nonlinear core corrections.
 * Calculation of ground state energy, atomic forces, and stress tensor.
-* Unconstrained collinear magnetization via spin polarized calculations.
-* Structural relaxation and molecular dynamics (MD).
+* Structural relaxation and ab initio molecular dynamics (NVE, NVT, and NPT).
-* LDA and GGA exchange correlation functionals.
+* Spin polarized and unpolarized calculations.
-* ONCV and TM pseudopotentials in psp8 (ABINIT) format.
+* Spin-orbit coupling.
+* Dispersion interactions through DFT-D3, vdW-DF1, and vdW-DF2.

 ### (2) Installation: